$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Zero-shot performance analysis of CLIP to common image corruptions

 \subsection{Sensitivity of CLIP to prompt templates}

 In this analysis, we evaluate the impact of prompt engineering by providing ``relevant" prompt templates to $f_{txt}$ for TTA.
 Each prompt adds context to help CLIP extract more relevant text features.
-We report the mean classification accuracy (in \%) across RN101, ViT-B/16, ViT-B/32, and ViT-L/14 backbones at an image corruption severity level of 5 for all datasets, with results summarized in Table \ref{tab:prompt_engg}.
-The absolute accuracy drop compared to zero-shot performance on the source test set is also reported.
+We report the mean classification accuracy (in \%) across RN101, ViT-B/16, ViT-B/32, and ViT-L/14 backbones at an image corruption severity level of 5 for all datasets, with results presented in Figure \ref{fig:prompts}.
+For each dataset, the x-axis is the source accuracy and y-axis is the mean accuracy, across 15 tasks.

 \textbf{Analysis.} It is interesting to observe that, irrespective of the backbones used, we do not see any drastic changes in the mean accuracy, for different ``relevant" prompt templates.
 However, the major concern arises in the performance gap of each model and the zero-shot CLIP performance on the corresponding source test set, for the same prompt template.
 This discrepancy highlights the limited robustness of CLIP's text encoder $f_{txt}$ to prompt selection in the context of image corruption.
-A key reason for this is that, despite the use of ``relevant" prompts, the text and visual features remain largely independent and unaware of one another.
+A key reason for this is that, \textit{despite the use of ``relevant" prompts, the text and visual features remain largely independent and unaware of one another.}

 As expected, RN101 performs worse than the ViT-based backbones, primarily due to its lack of global attention-based modeling inherent to transformers \cite{vaswani2017attention}.
-Therefore, for the remainder of the experiments in this paper, we focus on ViT-based backbones, specifically ViT-B/16 and ViT-B/32.
-Due to GPU memory limitations, we do not use ViT-L/14 for model adaptation.
+Therefore, for the remainder of the experiments in this paper, we focus on ViT-based backbones, specifically ViT-B/16.

 \textbf{Unsuitability of prompt template selection at test-time.} Additionally, at test-time, it is impractical to perform prompt engineering or optimize prompt vectors since 1) Choosing different prompt templates for generating text features is extremely tedious and time-consuming.
+As discussed in Section \ref{sec:related}, CLIP TTA works \cite{osowiechi2024watt, hakim2024clipartt, mishra2024words} use various prompt templates, making it unrealistic.
 2) In real-time deployment involving prompt-tuning, such prompts cannot quickly estimate the distribution of incoming test batches.
 TPT \cite{shu2022test} optimizes pre-trained text prompts for each test image, turning out to be suboptimal since the prompts are optimized ignorant of the distribution of the test image.